FAQ item index

 Because the CRA uses the same product-law logic that compliance cannot be assessed only against the manufacturer's preferred use case.

-The Commission's CRA FAQ relies on Blue Guide concepts to explain that the cybersecurity risk assessment must take account of intended purpose, reasonably foreseeable use and reasonably foreseeable misuse, and that those choices also affect the user information that has to be provided.
+The Commission's CRA FAQ relies on Blue Guide Concepts to explain that the cybersecurity risk assessment must take account of intended purpose, reasonably foreseeable use and reasonably foreseeable misuse, and that those choices also affect the user information that has to be provided.

 Citations